Leaves232/2230-USB4-SSD-Enclosure-Design/README.md

 ## 2230 USB4 SSD Enclosure Design

-The purpose of this project is to verify the feasibility of a 40Gbps transmission solution under limited volume.
+The purpose of this project is to verify the feasibility of a 40Gbps SSD enclosure solution in limited volume.

 This design has gone through several iterations.
 The current open source design file includes support for active cooling and has considerable compatibility.